outsinre/outsinre.github.com/_posts/2015-03-25-gentoo-installation.md

         2. However, the default installation does not support `v4l` (mainly the webcamera).
 If want to support `v4l`, add USE flags `v4l` and/or `libv4l`.
         3. By default *mpv* use *software decoding*.
 To use *hardware decoding* of Intel GPU, enable *vaapi* for *ffmpeg*.
 When playing, add `--hwdec=auto` or `--hwdec=vaapi` argument.
 Of course, it can be added to configuration file (like *~/.config/mpv/mpv.conf*).
         4. Add `-libav` to *make.conf* in favor of system-wide *ffmpeg*.
-        5. If need to live streaming, sometimes need enable `librtmp` USE.
+        5. *ffmpeg* has native RTMP implementation.
+But if that sucks, enable `librtmp` USE to replace the native ones.

         Manually enabled USE flags are:

-        >media-video/ffmpeg gnutls vaapi
+        >media-video/ffmpeg openssl vaapi

         Remove `vaapi` if it's already enabled in *make.conf* or *media-video/mpv*.